PiRogueToolSuite/piroguetoolsuite.github.io/content/en/guides/g2/index.md

 **Why a few days?** This is because malware and spyware often employ evasive tactics and strive to conceal their activities.
 Some of them communicate with remote servers only once or twice a day.
 By extending the duration of the capture, you enhance the likelihood of capturing relevant information.

 ## Stop the capture and get the PCAP file
 To stop the capture, press `Ctrl + C` on your keyboard.
-Then, retrieve the PCAP file from the PiRogue and save it on my computer by running the following command:
+Then, retrieve the PCAP file from the PiRogue and save it on your computer by running the following command:

 ```
 scp pi@<PiRogue IP address>:~/example.pcap .